jdstrode/Querying-Employee-Data-Using-SQL/README.md

 ## About the Project

-The contents of this repository contain the completed SQL Query's for the simulated SQL Challenge, a part of the Data Science Bootcamp at Northwestern University curriculum.
+The contents of this repository contain a simulated SQL Challenge, a part of the Data Science Bootcamp at Northwestern University curriculum.
+It includes setting up an ERD, creating a PostgreSQL database, and writing SQL Queries to answer specific questions.

 ## The Scenario